-With a continued average economic growth nearly 7% in the last ten years (2008-2018), Bangladesh now proudly stands as an emerging trade and investment destination.
+With a continued average economic growth nearly 7% in the last eleven years (2008-2019), Bangladesh now proudly stands as an emerging trade and investment destination.
 The steady growth in export business, hard-working labour force and committed entrepreneurs supported by the pro-business, pro-investment policies of the Government are leading Bangladesh towards the line of global business competency.
-The country’s unequivocal position for peace and harmony, regional stability, cooperation, economic development through international and regional trade with its trade partners and an increasing flow of remittance by expatriate Bangladeshis living across the world have helped the country achieve and retain the impressive economic status.
-In FY 2017-18, GDP growth was 7.86 % and it is expected to grow around 8.25% in the FY 2018-19.
+The country’s unequivocal position for peace and harmony, regional stability, cooperation, economic development through international and regional trade with its trade partners and an increasing flow of remittance by expatriate Bangladeshis living across the world have helped the country achieve and retain an impressive economic status.
+In FY 2018-19, GDP growth was 8.15 %.
 A strong domestic demand, high export growth and continued expansion of infrastructural facilities attributed to the accomplishment of accelerated growth.

-International Monetary Fund (IMF), in its World Economic Outlook, 2018, has ranked Bangladesh as the 44th largest economy in the world in terms of nominal GDP in 2017 and 32th in terms of purchasing power parity.
-The country registered a gross domestic product of US$ 274 billion in FY 2017-18 while it was only US$72 billion in 2005-2006.
-RMG is the main item of export of Bangladesh surpassed US$34 billion in 2017-2018 and accounts to 83% of total exports.
-Remittances sent by Bangladeshi expatriates totalled US$15 billion in 2017-18 financial year, also forms a very important pillar of the country’s economy.
+International Monetary Fund (IMF), in its World Economic Outlook, 2018, has ranked Bangladesh as the 44th the largest economy in the world in terms of nominal GDP in 2017 and 32nd in terms of purchasing power parity.
+The country registered a gross domestic product of US$ 302.6 billion in FY 2018-19 while it was only US$72 billion in 2005-2006.
+Ready Made Garment (RMG) is the main item of export of Bangladesh surpassed US$34 billion in 2018-2019 and accounts for 84.21% of total exports and RMG is providing employment of four million workers, eighty percent of them are female.
+Remittances sent by Bangladeshi expatriates totaled US$15 billion in the 2017-18 financial year, also forms a very important pillar of the country’s economy.
 The Foreign Exchange Reserve was US$ 32.94 billion in FY 2017-18.

-Bangladesh experienced a satisfactory FDI in last five years.
-World Investment Report 2017 ranked Bangladesh 16th among 74 FDI-recipient countries with a record US$ 2.34 billion FDI inflow in 2017.
-This is the third time Bangladesh’s FDI has exceeded the billion-dollar mark in a single year.
-Standard & Poors latest credit rating for Bangladesh stands at BB-.
-Moody’s rating for Bangladesh sovereign debt is Ba3.
-The transfer and convertibility (T&C) assessment remains ‘BB-‘.
+Bangladesh experienced a satisfactory FDI in the last five years.
+World Investment Report 2017 ranked Bangladesh 16th among 74 FDI-recipient countries with a record US$ 2.65 billion FDI inflow in 2019.
+This is the fifth time Bangladesh’s FDI has exceeded the billion-dollar mark in a single year.

-The real per capita income stands at US $ 1,752 in 2018 (in real terms).
+The real per capita income stands at the US $ 1,909 in 2019 (in real terms).
 In Bangladesh, a strong middle class is close to 18 % of the entire population.
-Due to emerging middle class and in general better income level of common people, domestic demand is growing and that becomes an important driver of economic activity.
-Bangladesh has now emerged as an important manufacturing base for textile products, pharmaceuticals, finished leathers, light and medium industries, IT and shipbuilding.
-While world trade was severely disrupted by the global recession in recent past with exports of most countries declining sharply, the export of Bangladesh shows satisfactory growth.
-Bangladesh has emerged as the second largest exporter in the world apparel market and is also doing exceedingly well in the exports of finished leathers and leather goods, frozen foods, jute and jute goods, pharmaceutical products, light engineering products and small ocean-going vessels.
-In 2017-18, Bangladesh posted US$ 40.2 billion export earnings, while at the corresponding periods the country registered import bills of US$ 44.5 billion.
-Most of the items in the import list are petroleum products, capital goods and industrial raw materials.
+Due to the emerging middle class and in general better income level of common people, domestic demand is growing and that becomes an important driver of economic activity.
+Bangladesh has now emerged as an important manufacturing base for textile products, pharmaceuticals, finished leathers, jute and jute goods, light and medium industries, IT, light engineering products, and small ocean-going vessels.
+Bangladesh has emerged as the second-largest exporter in the world apparel market.
+In 2018-19, Bangladesh posted US$ 40.54 billion export earnings (fob), while at the corresponding periods the country registered import bills (CIF) of US$ 56.06 billion.
+Most of the items in the import list are petroleum products, capital goods, industrial raw materials, and agricultural goods.